cmdaniel05-1/ReSearch/README.md

 - Withdraw applications at any time

-- Track the status of submitted applications
+- Track the status of submitted applications and reference requests

-All users can login using their WPI email or Azura Single Sign-On.
-By requiring thoughtful application materials, ReSearch fosters intentional engagement and helps faculty identify motivated candidates.
+All users can login using their WPI email or Azure Single Sign-On.
+By requiring thoughtful application submissions, ReSearch encourages intentional engagement and helps faculty identify motivated candidates.